encoredev/encore/docs/primitives/secrets.md

 Of course, we can’t do that &ndash; it's horrifyingly insecure!
 (Unfortunately, it's also [very common](https://www.ndss-symposium.org/ndss-paper/how-bad-can-it-git-characterizing-secret-leakage-in-public-github-repositories/).)

-Encore's built-in secrets manager makes it simple to store secrets in a secure way, using [GCP's Key Management Service](https://cloud.google.com/security-key-management) under the hood, and lets you use them in your program like regular variables.
+Encore's built-in secrets manager makes it simple to store secrets in a secure way and lets you use them in your program like regular variables.

 ## Using secrets in your application